Developer: Square Enix

 Platform: Playstation 4

 I still can’t believe this game is finally out.

 Although it didn’t officially enter into development until years later, the first time we got any sort of notion of a Final Fantasy VII remade with modern graphics was when Square made a Final Fantasy VII tech demo for the Playstation 3 in 2005.
 FIFTEEN YEARS AGO.
-Now its finally released in the final year of the Playstation 4 in 2020.
+Now its finally released on the Playstation 4 in 2020.

 Of course, its not quite as simple as that.
-Prior to the game’s release, Square dropped the news that this game would only cover the Midgar City portion of the game – a tiny fraction of the original story.
-Remember when Peter Jackson took The Hobbit and turned a 220 page childrens book into a nine hour long trilogy of films?
+Prior to the game’s release, Square dropped the news that Final Fantasy VII Remake would only cover Midgar City – a tiny fraction of the original story.
+Remember when Peter Jackson made The Hobbit: The Battle of the Five Armies and converted two pages out of a childrens book into a three hour long film?
 This is the video game equivalent.
-Square has taken a 23 year game and stretched the first five hours of it into a 30+ hour modern action RPG.
+Square has taken a 23 year old RPG and stretched the first township into a 30+ hour modern action adventure game.

 It’s an insane project.
 Square themselves can’t even say how many parts the overall product will be.
 Or how long it will take to make.

 So what is there to say about this first chapter?
 Initial impressions are very positive.
 It’s hard not to talk about anything over than the graphics first and foremost.
 They look absolutely stunning and anyone with even the faintest bit of nostalgia for the original Playstation One version of Final Fantasy VII will be delighted when the game recreates that memorable intro cutscene on the train line as the Avalanche freedom fighters storm the Shinra corporation to blow up one of their reactors.
 The art design, the soundtrack and the stunning fidelity of the visuals make for a jaw-dropping spectacle.
 We get that same terrific camera swoop over the bustling Midgar metropolis, only this time the detail is increased a hundred-fold.